 2:45 – 3:00 Closing Remarks

-Gilles Bousquet is a professor and Director of the Center for Interdisciplinary French Studies at UW-Madison.
+Gilles Bousquet is a professor and Director of the Center for Interdisciplinary French Studies at University of Wisconsin-Madison.
 His research areas include: Globalization and higher education; European social, cultural and institutional issues; French for business and economics; 19th- and 20th-century French cultural studies.

 Brett Carter is Assistant Professor in the Department of Political Science and International Relations at the University of Southern California and co-PI of the Lab on Non-Democratic Politics.
 Brett’s research focuses on politics in the world’s autocracies.
 His first book project, Propaganda in Autocracies, employs computational techniques to understand the political foundations of autocratic propaganda.
 His second book project, Building a Dictatorship, explores how Central Africa’s autocrats are learning to survive despite the nominally democratic institutions they confront and the international pressure that has occasionally made outright repression costly.